Skip links

 and Impacts

 Furthermore, the Company has established a grievance mechanism for suppliers to raise concerns and complain during the procurement process.
-To ensure transparency and ethical business practices, this mechanism has been posted on Thaioil Group’s website and governed under the internal audit process.
+To ensure transparency and ethical business practices, this mechanism has been posted on Thaioil Group’s website and is governed under the internal audit process.

 Commitments and Targets

-Together with the procurement principles of Clear, Fair, and Professional.
-This aims to integrate the procurement process to contribute towards achieving business strategies in accordance with international standards of ISO 20400: Sustainable Procurement.
+Thaioil Group is committed to implementing sustainable procurement practices in line with Thaioil Group’s Sustainability Management Framework.
+This framework considers sustainable business within the ESG dimension, along with the procurement principles of Clear, Fair, and Professional.
+This aims to integrate the procurement process to contribute to achieving business strategies in accordance with ISO 20400: Sustainable Procurement.
 This will minimize the chance of business disruption and delays caused by unforeseen events.
-At the same time, it will optimize the resource efficiency management to gain competitive advantage, create long-term mutual benefits for Thaioil Group and its suppliers, and maintain trust for all stakeholders.
+At the same time, it will optimize resource efficiency management to gain a competitive advantage, create long-term mutual benefits for Thaioil Group and its suppliers, and maintain trust for all stakeholders.
 Therefore, the Company has determined key performance indicators (KPIs) in line with the Company’s performance as follows:

 Targets